-Gehsmann, EdD in Teaching and Learning How many times have you provided feedback in the margins of students’ papers, only to find that you’re providing the very same feedback on the next set of papers?
-As a new faculty member, I was left dumbfounded by this experience.
+Gehsmann, EdD in Teaching and Learning.
 Commas You Can Choose And Commas You Can Use.
 Four pixels of ink stand between every writer and complete mastery of his or her craft.

 Who among us has not wrestled with that most dreaded of punctuation marks, the comma?
+Not quite a full stop, something light as a breath of air; neither attribution, coordination, nor interjection; yet shun it we dare not, for we are haunted by its ubiquity.
 18 Writing Tools for Grammar, Style, Content.
 Content is king.